 Under the proposal, the first $5 billion in uninsured deposits would be subtracted from the assessment base, a measure that would essentially shield the smallest banks from the fee, the regulator said.

 “The proposal applies the special assessment to the types of banking organizations that benefited most from the protection of uninsured depositors, while ensuring equitable, transparent, and consistent treatment based on amounts of uninsured deposits,” FDIC Chair Martin Gruenberg said in a statement accompanying the proposal.

 The proposal will come as welcome news to community banks, which have called for the FDIC to exempt small lenders from the special fee.

-“Community banks and their customers shouldn’t have to pay for the miscalculations and speculative practices of large financial institutions like SVB and Signature,” Independent Community Bankers of America CEO Rebeca Romero Rainey wrote in a letter to Gruenberg last month.
+“Community banks and their customers shouldn’t have to pay for the miscalculations and speculative practices of large financial institutions like SVB and Signature,” Independent Community Bankers of America CEO Rebeca Romero Rainey wrote in a letter to Gruenberg in April.

 Subject to change

 The FDIC estimated the proposed special assessment would result in an average one-quarter reduction in income of 17.5%.